 If you’re writing your proposal for a head of the department then you can present your topic pitch with evidence and data and directly come to the point without presenting unnecessary knowledge about the topic, since, he is already aware of the topic.

 This is quite an important step in the success of your project.

 - Research on the topic: Before you select any problem statement it is advisable to read and find out the current state of the topic.
 What all research already has been done on the topic, what was the problem in that studies, and how were they sorted out?

 - Define the question of investigation: Deciding your investigation question is the most crucial area of the research.
 Read a lot on your topic and then identify 2 or 3 research questions.

-Choosing a complex new topic rather than choosing an easy topic would be a better option because an easy topic must have completed fully in another research so you will find difficult to add new information in your literature review.
+Choosing a complex new topic rather than choosing an easy topic would be a better option because an easy topic must have been completed fully in another research so you will find it difficult to add new information in your literature review.

-Think and brainstorm 4-5 research questions related to your topic and then select one by evaluating each topic by asking below questions:
+Think and brainstorm 4-5 research questions related to your topic and then select one by evaluating each topic by asking the below questions: